 the case for techno-optimism

 Sup nerds, you're reading Cyber Patterns.
-If you want to join 1,000+ patternists learning about emerging patterns in tech every week, subscribe below.
+If you want to join 1,000+ readers learning how to develop their Content Strategy, subscribe below.

 Last week, a woman asked me for directions at the subway station.
 I laughed and told her “I don't know!
 I’m a cyborg!”